robertoporfiro/devops/papyrus_certification/azure_az-900/README.md

 <img src="images/firewall-threat.png" align="center" height=auto width=100%/>

+- Azure Firewall will control access in and out of your network but will not control inbound and outbound

 - Integrated with Azure Monitor for logging and analytics.

 #### Azure DDos Protection
 - Distributed denial of service